 Scholarships are available for outstanding students with a demonstrated commitment to Chinese Studies.
-To learn more about numerous scholarship opportunities available, please click here.
+To learn more about the numerous scholarship opportunities available, please click here.

 U.S. Federal Student Financial Aid Programs

-U.S. students attending CUHK and enrolled in full-time undergraduate or postgraduate degree programmes as approved by the U.S. Education Department may apply for the William D. Ford Federal Direct Loan Program to help pay their education expenses.
+U.S. students attending CUHK and enrolled in full-time undergraduate or postgraduate degree programmes as approved by the U.S. Education Department may apply for the William D. Ford Federal Direct Loan Program to help pay their educational expenses.
 The Federal School Code for CUHK is G22074.
 For details, please click here.

 Admission Scholarship with priority for German Students